 God’s Voice – is it merely a figure of speech?

-The other papers by this author, such as “The Trinity”, “Who is Jesus Christ?” and “The Will “ expands on God as our Creator, Father, Sustainer, Savior, Intercessor, Friend, Guide, Counselor, Lord, and so on.
-But for the purpose of this short paper on God’s means of communication with us, we’ll only point to the obvious.
+The other meditations by this author, such as “The Trinity”, “Who is Jesus Christ?” and “The Will “ expands on God as our Creator, Father, Sustainer, Savior, Intercessor, Friend, Guide, Counselor, Lord, and so on.
+But for the purpose of this short meditation on God’s means of communication with us, we’ll only point to the obvious.

 Some obvious examples regarding God’s Voice, from the Bible, are at least the following:-